-How does settling looks like?
+What does settling look like?

 Settling can be different.
 Pigments that end up on the bottom of the resin container tend to form a very thin film.
-It is thin mainly due to the fact that amounts of pigments added to 3D printing resins are relatively low.
+It is thin mainly due to the fact that the amounts of pigments added to 3D printing resins are relatively low.

-Consequences of poor resin shaking
+Consequences of poor resin mixing

-3D printing resins vary and so do settling properties
+3D printing resins vary, and so do settling properties

 Quick hack on how to improve resin mixing

 If you have an ultrasonic cleaner, you can use it not only for cleaning your prints but also for mixing the resin!
 So grab and place the 3D printing resin bottle into an ultrasonic cleaner filled with water.
 Turn it on!
 Let it stay there for 10-30 minutes.
 If you can, turn on the heating (30-35 °C is good enough).
 We also advise taking the bottle out and shaking the resin periodically while it is in an ultrasonic cleaner.